 As for Granada, the best bet is to check out the bars and restaurants on the Calle Calzada and see what’s still open.
 That’s easy enough to do.

-The place to be in Tegucigalpa is McAllister’s Irish Pub.
-They have ten big screens and promotions with craft beer and artisanal pizza.
+In Tegucigalpa is McAllister’s Irish Pub.
+They have a bunch of big screens, and promotions with craft beer and artisanal pizza.

 Where do you think you’ll be watching the game?